colmarius/universal-react-workshop-app/step5/README.md

     }
   }
 ```
-- Check that now the API enpoints are answerint also using 4000 port:
+- Check that now the API enpoints are answering also using 4000 port:
   - `http://127.0.0.1:4000/api/talks`
   - `http://127.0.0.1:4000/api/talk/id`
 - Add `axios`: `npm i axios --save`